apify/apify-docs/docs/actors/publishing.md

 Actors can be private or public.

-Public actorsare shown in the [store](https://apify.com/store) and can be run by anyone.
+Public actors are shown in the [store](https://apify.com/store) and can be run by anyone.
 Each public actor has a globally unique identifier that consists of the owner's username and the actor name, e.g. [apify/hello-world](https://apify.com/apify/hello-world).

 Private actors can only be accessed and started by their owner.
 To keep your actor private, keep the **Published** box in the **Publication** tab unticked.